nostack-dev/ministate/README.md

-  "data-checked",       // Checked state for checkboxes and radio buttons "data-selected",      // Selected state for dropdown options "data-disabled",      // Disabled state for form controls "data-fetch"          // Custom fetch state for API requests ];
+  "data-checked",       // Checked state for checkboxes and radio buttons "data-selected",      // Selected state for dropdown options "data-disabled",      // Disabled state for form controls "data-fetch",         // Custom fetch state for API requests "classListAdd",       // Adds specified classes to an element "classListRemove"     // Removes specified classes from an element ];
 ```

 ## Fully Declarative Setup
-- Ensure a fully declarative setup, with no reliance on `document.getElementById` or similar direct DOM querying methods inside Components.
+- Ensure a fully declarative setup, with no reliance on `document.getElementById` or similar direct DOM querying methods inside components.
-- All state changes and DOM interactions must derive solely from HTML attributes (data-*) and declarative bindings.
+- All state changes and DOM interactions must derive solely from HTML attributes (`data-*`) and declarative bindings.

 ## Component Scope and Local State Isolation
-- Components can always watch their own state changes and state of other Components.
+- Components can always watch their own state changes and the state of other components.
-- Components can request changes to their internal state without setting it directly, they only request it.
-They can never request change of state for other Components state.
+- Components can request changes to their internal state without setting it directly; they only request it.
+They can never request changes to other components' state.

 ## Predefined States as Part of the API
 - `predefinedStates` should be part of the API, allowing developers to define and configure them outside the MiniState library for flexible, user-defined state management.